 |Operator||Virgin Australia International Airlines|

-|Type of operation||Air Transport Low Capacity|
+|Type of operation||Air Transport High Capacity|

-|Damage to aircraft||Unknown|
+|Damage to aircraft||Minor|

-|Departure point||Auckland, NZ|
+|Departure point||Auckland, New Zealand|